UK counterterror officers lead probe in lawmaker's slaying

 “This is an incident that will send shockwaves across the parliamentary community and the whole country,” House of Commons Speaker Lindsay Hoyle said.
 “In the coming days we will need to discuss and examine MPs’ security and any measures to be taken, but for now, our thoughts and prayers are with David’s family, friends and colleagues.”

-Violence against British politicians is rare, but concerns have grown in recent years about the increasingly bitter polarization of the country’s politics.
-Several people have been jailed in recent years for threatening British lawmakers.
+Violence against British politicians is rare, but concerns have grown about the increasingly bitter polarization of the country’s politics.

-In 2016, a week before the country’s divisive Brexit referendum, Cox, a Labour Party lawmaker, was fatally stabbed and shot in her northern England constituency.
-An extremist was convicted.
+In 2016, a week before the country’s divisive Brexit referendum, Cox, a Labour Party lawmaker, was fatally stabbed and shot in northern England.
+Also, several people have been jailed in recent years for threatening lawmakers.

 British lawmakers are protected by armed police when they are inside Parliament, and security there was tightened after an attacker inspired by the Islamic State group fatally stabbed a police officer at the gates in 2017.